Ruthwell Cross: Runic inscription

-The interpretation is disputed and may be a conjecture inserted by Kemble himself: O'Neill (2005) notes Kemble's "almost pathological dislike of Scandinavian interference in what he sees as the English domain."
+The interpretation is disputed and may be a conjecture inserted by Kemble: O'Neill (2005) notes Kemble's "almost pathological dislike of Scandinavian interference in what he sees as the English domain."

 Many believe that the runes, as opposed to the Latin inscriptions, were added later, possibly as late as the 10th century.
 Conner agrees with Paul Meyvaert's conclusion that the runic poem dates from after the period in which the monument was created.
-He says Meyvaert has “satisfactorily explained” that the layout of the runes suggests “that the stone was already standing when the decision to add the runic poem was made.”
-The runic inscription on the monument is not a “formulaic” memorial text of the kind usually carved in Old English on stone.
-Rather, Conner sees the content of the runic addition to the monument as related to prayers used in the adoration of the cross first composed in the tenth century.
-He therefore concludes that the poem was developed in the 10th century – well after the creation of the monument.
+He says Meyvaert has "satisfactorily explained" that the layout of the runes suggests "that the stone was already standing when the decision to add the runic poem was made."
+The runic inscription on the monument is not a "formulaic" memorial text of the kind usually carved in Old English on stone.
+Rather, Conner sees the content of the runic addition to the monument as related to prayers used in the adoration of the cross first composed in the tenth century, well after the creation of the monument.

-Recent scholarship
+Scan

 The "Visionary Cross project", led by Catherine Karkov, Daniel Paul O'Donnell, and Roberto Rosselli Del Turco, studies crosses such as the Ruthwell Cross, the Bewcastle Cross, and the Brussels Cross, and in 2012 performed 3D-scans at Ruthwell.